 Cholesterol levels - and other key health factors - can only be measured with a blood test.
 There are many different types of blood tests that can be used to measure specific aspects of your health, and nowadays blood tests can be taken safely from the comfort of home.

 For example, you could use a Vitamin D Test Kit to measure your vitamin D levels.
-Or, if you’d rather cover all the bases with a general health check-up, you could take an At-Home Health MOT to measure a wider range of health indicators - including cholesterol levels and liver function.
+Or, if you’d rather cover all the bases with a general health check-up, you could take a Fear Nothing Blood Test to measure a wider range of health indicators - including cholesterol levels and liver function.

 The blood can give valuable (and even life-saving) information about organ health, general health, and even long-term health.
 So, it’s important that we listen to our blood to better understand our bodies and take the steps needed to keep them healthy.